-Kadie M. Jelenchick is a partner and an integral member of the firm’s nationally recognized Intellectual Property Department.
-Kadie regularly counsels and represents consumer and industrial manufacturing clients in disputes and in all aspects of IP portfolio protection, management, and strategy from product development through enforcement and defense of key commercial assets through litigation or other business initiatives.
+Whether she’s advising clients on the offensive or defensive side of intellectual property issues, Kadie M. Jelenchick is known for developing lean and efficient litigation strategies so clients can accomplish their goals and get back to business.
+A partner and an integral member of the firm’s nationally recognized Intellectual Property Practice, Kadie regularly counsels and represents consumer and industrial manufacturing clients in disputes and in all aspects of IP portfolio protection, management, and strategy.
+With her broad-based engineering background, she guides clients from product development through enforcement and defense of key commercial assets through litigation or other business initiatives.

 Prior to joining Foley, Kadie was a judicial intern for the Honorable Sim Lake of the U.S. District Court for the Southern District of Texas, and for the Honorable Arthur J. Gajarsa of the United States Court of Appeals for the Federal Circuit.

 Kadie has served as an adjunct professor at Marquette University Law School, where she has taught intellectual property litigation and compliance courses.
 She has lectured and presented on various topics, including intellectual property strategy, inter partes review, e-discovery, depositions, as well as alternative fee billing and ethics.